hammerlab/idiogrammatik/DOCUMENTATION.md

 description of the API exposed by idiogrammatik.
 The final section includes a few "recipes" for quickly and easily adding useful functionaly to Idiogrammtik using its extensible API.
-The code itself is small and rather self-contained at around 600 commented source lines of code.
+The code itself is small and rather self-contained at less than 600 commented source lines of code.

 The API is inspired by Mike Bostock's
 ["Towards Resuable Charts"](http://bost.ocks.org/mike/chart/), with some